 I am a member of KuFo (the culture studies research group), one of Karlstad University’s prioritized research groups.

 My research has three orientations.
-The first concerns overall theoretical and political-philosophical questions about the modern project, globalization, multiculturalism and human rights, with particular focus on Europe and Russia, although the perspective is partly complemented by postcolonial views.
+The first concerns overall theoretical and political-philosophical questions about the modern project, globalization and human rights.
 The second is in medical humanities, where I study controversies in psychiatry, suicide prevention, public health and nutrition from historical and cultural perspectives.
 The third orientation consists of aesthetically-cultural ideas and practices that are analyzed in relation to different philosophical, political and social contexts, while these ideas themselves cast an explanatory light on the context in which they belong.

 The common denominator of these three research interests is partly my conceptual-history approach (combined with hermeneutics and sometimes phenomenology and material cultural studies) and, partly, my interdisciplinary orientation in trying to identify in disparate materials mutual contact points that can instructively reflect each other.
 Here I have been inspired by Fredric Jameson’s idea of cultural translation (transcoding).

 As a humanistic researcher, I try to produce results that, at best, can be useful for theoretical discussions as well as clinical and practical activities in areas such as the social sciences, natural science, medicine, politics, administration and cultural projects.
 Humanists should perhaps not demand the privilege of holding the ultimately correct answers, but they can probably illuminate and evaluate different crucial options at a deeper level.